NixOS/nix.dev/source/tutorials/module-system/module-system.md

      '';
 ```

-Here, the value of the `config.generate.requestParams` attribute is substituted at its call site.
+Here, the value of the `config.generate.requestParams` attribute is populated by the module system based on the definitions in the same file.
+This is possible due to lazy evaluation in the Nix language.

 `lib.concatStringsSep " "` is then used to join each list element from the value of `config.generate.requestParams` into a single string, with the list elements of `requestParams` separated by a space character.